kornfeld-sylla/FXS-alpha/Burst Analysis/README.md

 For analysis of alpha-like oscillations in mice, the frequency range of interest is 2-10 Hz.

 This code requires MATLAB and the signal processing toolbox in MATLAB.
 It was developed on version R2018b.

-To use this code, r
+To use this code, execute run_burst_analysis.m with the correct user-defined parameters.
+Indicate if the data you are analyzing is EEG or LFP.
+You can adjust the threshold for defining a burst (default 0.9, or 90th percentile of the amplitude values).

+Dependencies: This code calls on the BURST_ANALYSIS.m to quantify burst count and duration based on this threshold value from the Hilbert-transformed, bandpassed amplitude signal.
+Code for band-passing the signal (eegfilt.m) was developed by Scott Makeig (copyright 1997) and is included in the dependencies folder for convenience.